All Episodes

 Well, thank you.

-Thank you for giving me a bit of boxing day cheer.
+Thank you for giving me a bit of Boxing Day cheer.

 And we're actually down to 17 affiliates now, Jeff.

-Uh so uh I'll have to go before we're actually not on the air if we do any more of this cricket talk.
+So I'll have to go before we're actually not on the air if we do any more of this cricket talk.

-Great to have you great to have you with us, Jeff.
+Great to have you with us, Jeff.

 Thanks for calling.

-Mark Stein for Rush, we have lots more on the Excellence in Broadcasting Network, including rare non-cricket content coming up in just a moment.
+We have lots more on the Excellence in Broadcasting Network, including rare non-cricket content coming up in just a moment.

-Uh Kiss Frontman Nikki Six does not.
+Kiss Frontman Nikki Six does not.

-He says, uh no, Kiss Kiss Frontman Paul Stanley, uh beg your pardon, Kiss Frontman Paul Stanley also uh has blasted the suspension of the Duck Dynasty style.
+He says, no, Kiss Frontman Paul Stanley, I beg your pardon, Kiss Frontman Paul Stanley also has blasted the suspension of the Duck Dynasty star, but Motley Cruz bassist Nikki Six says it's hate speech.

 It's hate speech.